GonnaFlyMethod/triplinker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-blue.svg)](https://github.com/triplinker/triplinker/blob/master/LICENSE)

 Triplinker is the social network for travelers.
-It allows you to find new friends, create trips, share your experience with others and many more
+It allows you to find new friends, create trips, share your experience with others and many more. (reupload of the code from 2020)

 ## Functionality
 ### Profile